IrabienMario/POOProject/Documentation.md

 To address this challenge in a cost-effective manner, we proposed the implementation of a new project.
 This project revolves around the creation of a web-based platform serving as an interface for interaction between the laboratories and the administrative department.
 Consequently, laboratories can access the company's central database via the web, obviating the need for new computer installations.

 ## Overall Objective and Specific Objectives.
+Throughout the development of the project, no objectives have been modified or added, so we emphasize those proposed from the very start.

-<p>The general objective of the project is to carry out the implementation of an agile administrative program to replace an outdated administrative system, which is adaptable to the company's needs.
-The program will utilize SQL to efficiently manage the company's data, featuring an HTML interface that can utilize Java commands for better database management.
-The project aims to meet an administrative need of the DN company, which is seeking an agile way to enhance its production processes.</p>
+<p>The general objective of the project was to implement an agile administrative program to replace an already obsolete administrative system.
+It turned out to be adaptable to the needs of the company.
+Using SQL database software to efficiently manage company data, presenting an HTML interface that can use Java commands for better database management.
+The project finally satisfies an administrative need of the DN company, which required an agile way to enhance its production processes.</p>

-<p>The program aims to use a web-based platform that allows the utilization of the tools provided by the old system but with a more user-friendly interface, eliminating the need to purchase new equipment and licenses of the actual software.
-This is intended to enable laboratories to notify the administrative department once the products are ready for delivery.</p>
+<p>The program finally uses a web-based platform that allows the use of the tools provided by the previous system but now with a more user-friendly interface, eliminating the need to purchase new equipment and licenses for the current software.
+As an objective achieved, laboratories can now send notifications to the administrative department when the products have been finished and are ready for delivery.</p>

 <p>The specific objectives of the project are as follows:</p>